blakegarretson/essentials/main.md

 ## Statistics

 - [Jamovi](https://www.jamovi.org/) and/or [JASP](https://jasp-stats.org/): The reason I list both Jamovi and JASP here is because they have different strengths and statistical capabilities, so depending on your data and what type of analysis you need, one may be a better choice for you.
 They are in tight competition and both have seen active development over the years, so it's worth keeping an eye on both.
 If you don’t know what you need, I would start with Jamovi because I think the interface is more intuitive, especially the data manipulation.
 If I want simple descriptive statistics, a histogram, or a quick t-test, either of them make it easy (although honestly, if I need much more than that I’m probably in Jupyter using Python with libraries like Pandas to help slice and dice the data.)
 Also, it’s worth noting that both are front-ends for R, the 800-pound-gorilla of stats packages, so there are a number of modules available to add functionality.
 In Jamovi, be sure to check out the vijPlots package for a much more customizable plotting experience compared to the stock plotting capabilities.
     - On paper, [BlueSky Statistics](https://www.blueskystatistics.com/) should be the easy winner in this category.
 It has many, many more features than Jamovi.
 However, I don’t find the interface as intuitive for casual analysis, and by default the plots look fairly bad.
 The plots can certainly be tweaked through the R language, but it isn’t transparent to the casual user.
-Besides the impressive collection of analysis methods, the real reason I might reach for BlueSky instead of Jamovi is the robust set of data manipulation tools.
+Besides the impressive collection of analysis methods, the real reason I might reach for BlueSky is the robust set of data manipulation tools.
 - [PAST](https://www.nhm.uio.no/english/research/resources/past/) is the only app in this category that isn’t just a front-end for R. If you look past the deceptively plain interface, this is a super powerful stats program chock-full of functionality.
 There’s no safety net or hand-holding to help you interpret the results, but it has an amazing manual describing the equations used and even includes extensive citations, so this is no black box.
 It has a very robust set of statistical plotting tools, and the histograms are actually pretty good with a fair amount of customization (including overlaying a normal distribution).

 ## CSV Files